2017 SYMPOSIUM SCHEDULE

 For our international reputation to grow, it takes an inspired and technically outstanding next generation to carry the torch.
 We look at how the S.Pellegrino Young Chef is contributing and the essential role of mentorship in taking Canadian cuisine to the next level.

-- Clement Vachon, International Relations Chief, S. Pellegrino, Toronto
+- Clement Vachon, International Relations Chief, S. Pellegrino, Milan

 - Alison Ramage, S. Pellegrino Young Chef Competitor, Vancouver